8 Places to Find Camera Equipment Rentals in New York City

 And while they don’t have as much gear as other vendors, you’ll find they’re more affordable than the larger rental houses.
 They’re also open seven days a week, and you can get a weekend rental for a single-day rate if you return by Monday at noon.

-Similar to Hello World, Focus Gear specializes in customer service and lower prices for smaller, independent video productions.
-They have about 25 different kinds of cameras, ranging from GoPros to Arri Alexas, and a wide variety of grip and lighting equipment.
-As with most shops that specialize in camera equipment rentals, they have a cut-off time for returns of at least 30 minutes before close.
+Similar to Hello World, Soundhouse specializes in customer service and lower prices for smaller, independent video productions.
+They have dozens of cameras and related gear, including a wide variety of grip and lighting equipment.
+Sony video cameras, Canon digital cameras, and Mevo streaming cameras are some of Soundhouse’s most popular rentals.